 Harding & Associates Tax Services is proud to provide clients with an education and understanding of US property ownership and tax compliance.
 If you have purchased, or intend purchasing US property or land for investment or to generate rental income there are several areas of tax compliance of which you should be aware; including US income tax, local & state taxes & licensing, capital gains tax & FIRPTA withholding...

-If you have a US loan then your payment may be made by your lender from your escrow account.
-The bill that you receive generally states "do not pay - this bill has been sent to your escrow agent".
+If you have a US loan then your payment may have been made by your lender from your escrow account.

 Frequently asked questions...